🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 5

 DNB conducts detailed review.
-Once satisfied, DNB issues the CASP authorization.
+Once satisfied, DNB issues the CASP authorisation.
 Commence operations with ongoing DNB reporting obligations and EU passporting notifications via ESMA procedures.

 3–6 months review